panoramicdata/PanoramicData.NCalcExtensions/README.md

 ## Purpose

 Retrieves part of a string.
-If more
+If more characters are requested than available at the end of the string, just the available characters are returned.

 ## Parameters
 - inputString